nkabrown/bundle/slack-wisdom.md

 Answer: The difference between the arrow functions `() => {}` and `() => ({})` is that the first evaluates a block with no statements inside (this and any block with no `return` statement or a `return` statement given no value, i.e. `() => { return; }`, will return `undefined`) and the second evaluates an expression that returns an empty object.
 Remember if you give an arrow function brackets it will evaluate them as code block delimiters unless you wrap them in parentheses.
 See more examples and explanation here: https://gist.github.com/nkabrown/cef868da12f2c0d0822bbfcc51fd01ed

 —

+Sometimes we run a command and we get a lot of output on the terminal screen.
+What are you going to do if you need that output, copy & paste?
+There's a better way.
+You can use bash's output redirection operator `>`.
+If you tack this onto the end of the command and name a file it will redirect the command's output and write it to the file you named.
+For example `git log --author="Nathan" > commits.txt` will write all the commits I authored to the `commits.txt` file.

+—